igemsoftware2018/Team_Tuebingen_MHCBoost/README.md

 How to install
 =====
-Python 3.7 is a requirement!
+Python 3.7 is a <b>requirement</b>!
 Support with 3.6 or lower is experimental!
+If you do get any errors about utf-8 you're likely not running MHCBoost with python 3.7.

+Please also make sure that you're also installing MHCBoost using python 3.7 in a new virtual environment!
+Anaconda may help you with this.
+If you do get any errors about missing modules you're likely not installing this tool correctly.
+We tested the release thoroughly - it works perfectly fine!

+If you're still having trouble with the setup, please write an e-mail to igem@ifib.uni-tuebingen.de  .
+We're happy to help!

 1. <code>git clone https://github.com/igemsoftware2018/Team_Tuebingen_MHCBoost</code>
 2. <code>python setup.py install</code>
 3. <code>mhc-1</code>